exo-archives/aio-portal/patch/PORTAL-3808/readme.txt

     * Status: Internationalization of navigation is applied only when user logout
     * CCP Issue: CCP-428, Product Jira Issue : PORTAL-3808
     * Complexity: HIGH
-    * Impacted Client(s): AMG, spff, and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * Any change of navigation internationalization is taken into effect once the user logouts and re-logins, or changes the language setting.
 The localized navigation is cached to improve performance.
 It is only refreshed when the session is renewed or the language is changed.

 Fix description

-How the problem is fixed ?
+How is the problem fixed?
    On persisting the L10n resource changes (via I18n portlet), there are two cases:

   1. Language of edited L10n resource is portal 's current language